DrafProject/elmada/readme.md

 # **el**ectricity **ma**rket **da**ta for the **d**emand **r**esponse **a**nalysis **f**ramework

 Elmada is part of the [Draf Project](https://github.com/DrafProject) but can be used as a standalone package.
-Elmada stands for **el**ectricity **ma**rket **da**ta and allows the approximation of up to quarterhourly carbon emission factors and the provision of historic wholesale prices for European national electricity grids.
+Elmada stands for **el**ectricity **ma**rket **da**ta and allows the calculation of temporally resolved carbon emission factors, namely grid mix emission factors (XEFs) and marginal emission factors (MEF), with different approximation methods.
+Additionally it provides data access to historic wholesale prices, fuel specific generation, and load for European national electricity grids.

 # Installation